andykee/lentil/docs/docs.rst

             To the reference guide

-    .. grid-item-card:: :octicon:`terminal;1em;` Development guide
+    .. grid-item-card:: :octicon:`terminal;1em;` Resources

-        The development guide provides key information for library developers and maintainers.
-It also describes algorithm verification efforts.
+        More resources for developers and maintainers.
+Notes on algorithm verification are also provided here.

         +++

-        .. button-ref:: dev/index
+        .. button-ref:: resources/index
             :expand:
             :color: info
             :click-parent:

-            To the development guide
+            More resources